 What do you need?
 How would my product/service help you?
 How would implementing this impact your business?
 What does success mean to you?

 Kim has found that if a client is unable to define what success looks like for them they have no meaningful connection to the change they say they desire.
 Without that intrinsic motivation, a partnership with them will fail.
 There’s no baseline to help you measure what success looks like.
 Therefore no value to be perceived from what you’re selling.

 Learning to ask the right questions not only helps you understand the client, but it helps you discern whether or not they should be your client.
 This is a prime example of how the use of emotional intelligence in sales can benefit you and your clients.

 Using a Superhero hypothetical to make a point

 Every client wants to be treated as the unique individual that they are.
 Instead of inundating clients with information, flip the tables and ask targeted questions to find out what’s important to them.
-In KO sales training, they use a simple game to demonstrate the importance of understand the client’s motivations:
+In KO sales training, they use a simple game to demonstrate the importance of understanding the client’s motivations: